dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 }
 ```

-See [_Test suite format_](../json) for a detailed description of the test suite format for TESTed.
+See [_Test suite format_](/en/tested/json) for a detailed description of the test suite format for TESTed.

 ## General options

-The `evaluation` block can contain an `option` block with attributes that influence the general behaviour of TESTed.
+The `evaluation` block can contain an `option` object with attributes that influence the general behaviour of TESTed.
 We discuss each of these options below.

 ### `options.mode`